jhrcook/academic-kickstart/content/post/pymc3-spline/index.md

 ![w-forest](assets/w-forest.png)

 Another visualization of the fit spline values is to plot them multiplied against the basis matrix.
-The knot boundaries are shown in gray again, but now the spline bases are multipled against the values of $w$ (represented as the rainbow-colored curves).
+The knot boundaries are shown in gray again, but now the spline basis is multipled against the values of $w$ (represented as the rainbow-colored curves).
 The dot product of $B$ and $w$ - the actual computation in the linear model - is shown in blue.

 ```python